 Pour in a can of chipotle peppers.
 For a less spicy version, add half of the liquid and peppers.

-(To totally eliminate spicy heat, substitute chipotle peppers in adobe sauce with a small 14.5 ounce can of enchilada or red chile sauce.)
+(To reduce spicy heat, substitute chipotle peppers in adobe sauce with a small 14.5 ounce can of enchilada or red chili sauce.)
+You can also only use tomato sauce with a tablespoon of dried chili.

 Add a can of diced tomatoes or plain tomato sauce.
 Mix all the ingredients.